basp-group/AIRI/README.md

 >[6] Mäkinen, Y., Azzari, L., & Foi, A. (2020).
 [Collaborative filtering of correlated noise: Exact transform-domain variance for improved shrinkage and patch matching](https://doi.org/10.1109/TIP.2020.3014721). *IEEE TIP, 29*, 8339-8354.

 ## Installation

-To properly clone the project with the submodules, you may need to choose one of following set of instructions.

 ### Cloning the project